enkidevs/curriculum/python/functional-programming/arrays-i/the-sum-built-in-function.md

   context: standalone
 ---

-# The `sum` Built-in Function
+# The sum Function

 ---

 ## Content

-`sum` allows us to find the total of a iterable collection of numbers.
+The `sum` built-in allows us to find the total of a iterable collection of numbers.
 It takes the general form:

 ```python
 sum(iterable [, start])